puzzmo-com/xd-crossword-tools/README.md

 - Turn on the linter for your code editor, which will give you warnings about your crossword based on pretty universally useful rules.
 - Add section metadata in the return value's `editorInfo` property
+- Add line numbers to the metadata section of the puzzle
 - Add line numbers to clues/hints/other in the metadata section of each clue

 This library includes `editorInfoAtCursor` which can get some information about what's under the cursor at `{ line, index }`.